Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

 Here, we used the indices $i$ and $j$ for the occupied spin orbitals and $a$ and $b$ for the unoccupied orbitals of the HF wave function $|\Psi_{\rm{HF}}\rangle$.
 To accelerate the VQE simulations, we adopted the following techniques: (1) Using the symmetry conserving Bravyi--Kitaev transformation (SCBKT)~\cite{Bravyi-2017} to reduce two qubits in the simulation, (2) using the MP3 and the MP2 excitation amplitudes as the initial guess of the $t_i^a$ and $t_{ij}^{ab}$, respectively~\cite{Sugisaki-2022}, and (3) GPU-based numerical simulations.
 The number of qubits for the VQE-UCCSD simulations was 8 and 18 for monomers and dimers, respectively, in (FH)$_3$, and 10 for monomer ``1'' and 20 for dimers ``21'' and ``31'' in (FH)$_2$-H$_2$O. The VQE-UCCSD simulation program was developed by us, by using Python3 with OpenFermion~\cite{McClean-2020}, Cirq~\cite{Cirq}, and cuQuantum~\cite{Bayraktar-2023} libraries.

+In the implementation of the UCCSD quantum circuit, we adopted the first-order Trotter decomposition given in Eq. (\ref{eq:eq5}) in conjunction with the magnitude ordering~\cite{Tranter-2018} of the cluster operators.

+Here, $\sum_{k=1}^K i t_k P_k$ is the excitation/de-excitation operators in the Pauli operator expressions obtained by adopting the SCBKT to the operator $(T - T^{\dagger})$ in the second-quantized form. $P_k$ is a direct product of Pauli operators called as a Pauli string, and $t_k$ is the corresponding coefficient derived from $t_i^a$ and $t_{ij}^{ab}$. $K$ is the number of Pauli strings, and $M$ is the number of Trotter slices.
+Unless otherwise specified we used the one Trotter slice ($M = 1$) for the VQE-UCCSD simulations.

-In the implementation of the UCCSD quantum circuit, we adopted the first-order Trotter decomposition with one Trotter slice in conjunction with the magnitude ordering~\cite{Tranter-2018} of the cluster operators.
-For the variational optimization of the excitation amplitudes, we examined COBYLA~\cite{COBYLA} and Powell~\cite{Powell} algorithms; the corresponding labels are shortly denoted as UCCSD:CB and UCCSD:PW, respectively (see Tables \ref{tab:table2} and \ref{tab:table3}).
+For the variational optimization of the excitation amplitudes, we examined COBYLA~\cite{COBYLA} and Powell~\cite{Powell} algorithms; the corresponding labels are shortly denoted as UCCSD:CB and UCCSD:PW, respectively (see TABLE \ref{tab:table2} and \ref{tab:table3}).
 For comparison, the calculation of the complete active space configuration interaction (CAS-CI) was performed to obtain the exact correlation energy in the orbital space of STO-3G.
 The numerical simulations for (FH)$_3$ and (FH)$_2$-H$_2$O were carried out on the Supercomputer `Flow' Type-II subsystem at Nagoya University and on the in-house NVIDIA DGX H100 system, respectively.

 { \bf 3.
 Results and discussion} {\bf 3.1.
-Energies and timings} The correlation energies for (FH)$ {}_3 $ are summarized in Table~\ref{tab:table2}.
+Energies and timings} The correlation energies for (FH)$ {}_3 $ are summarized in TABLE~\ref{tab:table2}.
 Compared to MP2, CCSD has a significantly lower energy, and CCSD(T) gives values close to CAS-CI, as expected.
-The quantum calculation for UCCSD is obtained by two different solvers, COBYLA and Powell.
-Powell gave lower energies than COBYLA, but the number of function evaluations (total energy calculations) required in Powell is about 1.6--2.8 times greater than in COBYLA (115, 130, 119, 1762, 1963, and 1910 for ``1'', ``2'', ``3'', ``21'', ``31'', and ``32'', respectively, for COBYLA, and 225, 257, 193, 4783, 4765, and 5408 for Powell).
+UCCSD:PW gave lower energies than UCCSD:CB, but the number of function evaluations (total energy calculations) required in Powell is about 1.6--2.8 times greater than in COBYLA (see TABLE S1 in Supplementary Materials for details).
+The same trend was observed for the LMO-based UCCSD calculations.
+No significant difference was found in the number of function evaluations between CMO and LMO-based calculations.

+As we discuss in the next section, Trotterized UCCSD does not automatically satisfy the size-consistency condition, and using LMOs as the basis is crucial to ensure that Trottterized UCCSD is size-consistent.
+In fact, the correlation energies of the dimers are improved in the LMO-based UCCSD:PW calculations, and the sum of the correlation energies is 0.001679 Hartree (1.0536 kcal mol$^{-1}$) lower in the LMO-based calculations than in the CMO-based one.
+The deviation of the sum of UCCSD:PW correlation energy from the CAS-CI one is 0.71 kcal mol$^{-1}$.